Coronavirus (COVID-19): Prevention & Safety Information for Students

 During the Class

-- Instructors and students must wear face coverings during class and while in the facility.
-If students cannot wear a face covering to their Red Cross class, they will not be admitted into the class and must reschedule.
+- Instructors and students must wear face masks during class and while in the facility.
+If students cannot wear a face mask to their Red Cross class, they will not be admitted into the class and must reschedule.
 It is understood and acceptable for brief periods of the classes that have CPR practice the mask will have to be lowered.

 Instructors and students must perform hand hygiene using soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.

 - At a minimum, hand hygiene should be performed at the following times:

 - Before and after skill practice sessions (When wearing gloves, hand hygiene should be done before putting on gloves and after removing them.)

 - Every student must wear gloves during all skill practices and assessment scenarios.

 - Manikins and AED training devices will be cleaned between students.